High-resolution direct phase control in the spectral domain in ultrashort pulse lasers for pulse-shaping applications

 \section{Experimental Verification}

-In order for the Direct Phase Control pulse reconstruction to act as an on-shot diagnostic, a way for the pulse shape to be accurately reconstructed when other diagnostics, such as the WIZZLER, are unable to was needed.
+In order for the DPC pulse reconstruction to act as an on-shot diagnostic, it is necessary for the pulse shape to be accurately reconstructed when diagnostics such as the WIZZLER are unable to be used.
 While baseline data can be easily recorded, certain experimental setups do not allow for extra diagnostics to be added close to the target.
 To enable these reconstructions, the core algorithm was designed to be flexible enough to recalculate the pulse reconstruction when provided new inputs such as a new spectral intensity measurements, changes to the provided spectral phase array, or specified dispersion coefficients.
 This flexibility enables the user to adjust the resultant pulse based on optical medium they know the laser will have to travel through, such as windows or dielectric coatings and still have an accurate reconstruction.